Fusion systems with Benson-Solomon components: Preliminaries

-Let $\tilde{\mathbf{F}}$ be an algebraic closure of the field with $5$ elements (thus, we take $p = 5$ in \cite[Section~4]{AschbacherChermak2010}), and let $\mathbf{F}$ be the union of the subfields of the form $\mathbf{F}_{5^{2^{n}}}$ in $\tilde{\mathbf{F}}$.
-Let $H = \Spin_7(\mathbf{F})$, let $T$ be a maximal torus of $H$, and let $S_{\infty}$ be the $2$-power torsion subgroup of $T$.
-Let $\psi$ be the Frobenius endomorphism of $H$ as defined in (4.2.2) of \cite{AschbacherChermak2010} and inducing the $5$-th power map on $T$, and set $\sigma = \psi_l = \psi^{2^l}$.
-Let $W$ be the subgroup of $H$ defined on page 911 of \cite{AschbacherChermak2010}, let $W_S$ be the subgroup of $W$ defined on page 915 of \cite{AschbacherChermak2010}, and set $S = S_\infty W_S$.
+Let $W$ be the subgroup of $H$ defined on page 911 of \cite{AschbacherChermak2010}, let $W_S$ be the subgroup of $W$ defined on page 915 of \cite{AschbacherChermak2010}, and set $S = T_{2^\infty} W_S$.
 Thus, $S \cap W = W_S$.
 The subgroup $B$ of $H$ is defined just before Lemma~4.4 of \cite{AschbacherChermak2010} as the normalizer of the unique normal four subgroup $U$ of $S$ (see Notation~\ref{N:spin}).
 Finally, the group $K$ is defined at the top of page 918 as a certain semidirect product of the connected component $B^0$ of $B$ with a subgroup $\gen{y,\tau} \cong S_3$, such that $\tau \in B$ is of order $2$, and such that $y$ is of order $3$ and permutes transitively the involutions in $U$.
-A free amalgamated product $G = H *_B K$ having Sylow $2$-subgroup $S$ is then defined by an amalgam constructed in \cite[Section~5]{AschbacherChermak2010}, which is ultimately defined at the top of page 923.
+A free amalgamated product $G = H *_B K$ having Sylow $2$-subgroup $S$ is then defined by an amalgam in \cite[Section~5]{AschbacherChermak2010}, which is ultimately constructed at the top of page 923.
+Here, Sylow $p$-subgroups of infinite groups are defined in \cite[Definition~1.4]{AschbacherChermak2010} generalizing properties of Sylow $p$-subgroups of finite groups in a natural way.

+Let $\psi$ be the Frobenius endomorphism of $H$ as defined in (4.2.2) of \cite{AschbacherChermak2010} and inducing the $5$-th power map on $T$, and set $\psi_l = \psi^{2^l}$ for each integer $l \geq 0$.